Australia: The Land Where Time Began

-In some instances the Aborigines in various parts of Australia encouraged the production of certain food species of plants, with fire as usual, and in southwestern Victoria they built structures to assist in the capture of eels that come close to the accepted meaning of agriculture, or aquaculture.
-On the Barwon River near Brewarrina the local Aborigines built stone fish traps to take advantage of the occasional abundance of fish during floods when they were more abundant than at other times.
+In some instances the Aboriginal People in various parts of Australia encouraged the production of certain food species of plants, with fire as usual, and in southwestern Victoria they built structures to assist in the capture of eels that come close to the accepted meaning of agriculture, or aquaculture.
+On the Barwon River near Brewarrina the local Aboriginal People built stone fish traps to take advantage of the occasional abundance of fish during floods when they were more abundant than at other times.

 They used fire to encourage the production of cycad fruit and daisy yams, removing competing plants. the Anbara of Arnhem Land dug the yam tubers out but left the top of the tuber attached to the plant, and the tubers subsequently regrew.
 They also planted yams on offshore islands for a reserve.

 The book Dark Emu by Bruce Pascoe has a lot of instances of Aboriginal agriculture gathered from the journals of early explorers and other in the early days of European settlement in Australia.

 |Author: M.H.Monroe Email: firstname.lastname@example.org Sources & Further reading|